 - There are many high quality and beautiful paintings in the Big Temple that depicts a lot about the life of the King Raja Raja Chola I.

 - The frescoes and murals at the ceilings of the temple are also of very high quality.

-The Brihadeeswar Temple is located at Thanjavur, also called Tanjore.
+The Brihadeshwara Temple is located at Thanjavur, also known as Tanjore.
 The best way to visit Thanjavur is to take an overnight bus from Chennai.
 Distance from Chennai to Thanjavur is 341 km by road.

 The nearest airport is at Trichy.
 You can also arrive at Trichy by train or bus from Chennai and then travel further to Thanjavur.

 I had taken an overnight bus to Trichy, reached the Trichy Central bus stop at 5:00 AM, and then took a local bus to Thanjavur.
 The local buses usually drop at the New Bus Stand.
 From the new Bus Stand, I took another local bus that dropped me near the Old Bus Stand, and from there I walked my way to the temple.
 You can also take an auto to the Big Temple.
 An auto will take around 80-100 INR, but you have to bargain hard.